 19. Rega Planar 3

 Ok, so it’s a hefty hike compared to the budget Sony on this list, but if you really value the sound when dropping the needle on your favourite albums, then it’s worth investing some cash.
 This is an unbelievably clean and clear sounding deck that doesn’t colour your records and delivers detail, punch and impeccable tonality.
-Hey, maybe you could combine your Christmas and birthday budget for this top-rated record player.
+Hey, maybe you could combine your Christmas and birthday budget for this top-rated turntable.